1982 BOSTON MARATHON, A REMINISCENCE

 *

-Our Runner’s Digest radio show had put together a 75-station network for the 1982 Boston Marathon.
-This was back in the days when running was still consumed by a general public as primarily a sporting contest.
-That Patriot’s Day I was stationed at the finish line above Ring Road below the Prudential Tower.
-This was the old marathon finish line, pre-John Hancock 1986, directly across Boylston Street from Hereford Street.
+In the spring of 1982, our Runner’s Digest radio show put together a 75-station national radio network to cover the 86th Boston Marathon.
+This was back in the days when the public still consumed running as primarily a sporting contest.
+That Patriot’s Day, I sat stationed at the finish line above Ring Road below the Prudential Tower to anchor our coverage.
+Situated across Boylston Street from Hereford Street on Prudential property, Ring Road was the old (though not oldest) marathon finish line, pre-John Hancock 1986.

-We had six reporters strung along the course giving live updates from the field.
+We had six reporters strung along the course, giving live updates from the field.
 To help with their assignment, we put together what we believe was the first press guide for the Boston Marathon.
-Four of those pages are contained in this post.
+This post contains four of those pages.

-By Boston 1982 the running boom was thundering over the land at its highest decibel level.
-But when word leaked out that Wayland, Mass. native Alberto Salazar was coming back from Oregon to compete for the first time in the hometown marathon, well, for those who have never experienced the excitement that foot-racing once caused, all I can tell you is that the needle was pinned to the far right of the gauge that year.
-Every TV station in town met him at Logan coming in.
-He tried to keep it low-profile, but his dad tipped the press.
+By Boston 1982, the running boom was thundering over the land at its highest decibel level.
+But when word leaked out that Wayland, Mass. native Alberto Salazar was coming back from Oregon to compete for the first time in the hometown marathon, well, for those who have never experienced the excitement that foot-racing once caused, all I can tell you is that the needle pinned to the far right of the amp gauge that year.
+Every TV station in town met Alberto and his wife, Molly, when they arrived at Logan Airport.
+He had tried to keep it low-profile, but his dad tipped the press.
 Al was not happy.

-Al was homeward bound off two straight New York City Marathon wins, and what we thought was the marathon world record (2:08:13) the previous October.
-Only later would the course be remeasured and found to be 149 meters short.
 Notwithstanding, Al was at the height of his piercing focus and unwavering willfulness.
-The week before Boston he had gone head up against 10,000m world record holder Henry Rono of Kenya at an Alberto-directed 10,000 meter track race at Hayward Field in Eugene, his alma mater.
-Henry (with a gut, I kid you not) barely got by Alberto 27:29 to 27:30.
-But Al had shown his fitness, and then some, and seemed ready for anything come Patriot’s Day.
+The week before Boston, he put together an invitational 10,000m race at Hayward Field in Eugene, Oregon, his alma mater.
+There, he went head to head against 10,000m world record holder Henry Rono of Kenya.
+Henry (with a gut, I kid you not) barely got by Alberto on the final stretch, clocking 27:29 to Al’s 27:30.
+Still, Al had shown his fitness, and then some, and seemed ready for any scenario come Patriot’s Day.

 1982 Salazar Bio Sheet from Runner’s Digest Press Guide